 - These trusses could be built as part of a cottage industry to create local jobs.
 A trained workforce will help ensure more consistent, higher quality trusses.

 Do-it-yourselfers can mill their own wood instead of buying it from a lumberyard.
 The Beam Machine is one example of a low-cost chainsaw attachment that mills straight edges on poles.
 This $40 guide attaches to most chainsaws and is very easy to use.
 It guides the saw by sliding along a 2" x 4" tacked to the pole.
-More information on this attachment is available on the Beam Machine website.

 In addition to providing material for trusses, small diameter wood can be used for studs, joists, plates, purlins, window and door frames, and other building components.
-An article with more information on the use of small diameter wood can be found on the GRISB.org website.